-England may be a relatively small nation on a relatively small island.
-But it has generated an impressive amount of literature, from Chaucer and Shakespeare through Austen, the Brontes, Keats, Dickens, Tennyson, Rowling, Dahl and so many more.
+England is a relatively small nation on a relatively small island.
+Yet it has generated an impressive amount of literature, from Chaucer and Shakespeare through Austen, the Brontës, Keats, Dickens, Tennyson, Rowling, Dahl and so many more.

 Many of England’s authors big and small were inspired by the amazing landscapes located in their backyard (or sometimes a bit further afield).
 Often, these places are still associated with the authors they helped to inspire over the years, with fans and readers making pilgrimages time and again.
 In many cases, written works have inspired film adaptations, often filmed within the landscapes that once inspired the original works.
 Read on to match some of England’s greatest writers with its greatest landscapes.

-Though she famously disliked Bath, she lived there with her family for six years.
-Like it or not, from her first book to her last, Bath plays a seminal role in setting, characterisation and atmosphere in many of Austen’s novels.
+Though she famously disliked Bath, Jane Austen lived in the fashionable Regency city with her family for six years.
+Like it or not, from her first book to her last, Bath plays a seminal role in the setting, characterisation and atmosphere in many of Austen’s novels.

 In Austen’s first novel, Northanger Abbey, Bath also takes a prominent role, bringing the reader into the famous assembly rooms as well as along its Georgian streets.
-A parody of the sensationalist gothic novels that were wildly popular at the time (such as Ann Radcliffe’s Mysteries of Udolpho, which is heavily parodied in Austen’s book), Northanger Abbey is Austen’s shortest of her 6 “main” works, and follows her most innocent heroine, Catherine Moreland.
+It is a parody of the sensationalist Gothic novels that were wildly popular at the time such as Ann Radcliffe’s Mysteries of Udolpho.
+Northanger Abbey is the shortest of Austen’s 6 “main” works and follows her most innocent heroine, Catherine Moreland.

 In both novels, the city of Bath plays a large role.
-And the amazing thing is that little has changed since Austen’s day, so visitors today can easily imagine themselves wandering the same streets as Anne, Catherine and the others.
+The amazing thing is that little has changed since Austen’s day, so visitors today can easily imagine themselves wandering the same streets as Anne, Catherine and the others.

 Visit Bath, the gateway to the Cotswolds, on our long distance walking path, the Cotswolds Way.
 You can also visit Bath on the self drive trip through the Cotswolds.

 After rejecting Mr Darcy’s first marriage proposal, Elizabeth Bennet agrees to a trip to the Peak District with her aunt and uncle in order to let the beauty of nature distract her from all else – after all, what are men compared to rocks and mountains?
-(Of course then she runs into Darcy while there, and realises that she may have been wrong about him).
+Of course, there she runs into Darcy, and realises that she may have been wrong about him.
 Film adaptations have used majestic imagery of this rugged landscape to add an atmospheric element to the film as well as bring the wilds of the Peak District and northern England to life, paired with the stately elegance of Pemberley.

 “The eye was instantly caught by Pemberley House, situated on the opposite side of the valley into which the road into some abruptness wound…